Knowledge base

 - Send it to the email address of your choice.

-Alternative Method
+Alternative method

-Once a transfer has started:
+Once a transfer is started:

-- Read and accept the Terms and Conditions.
+- Read and accept the General conditions.

 Preamble